GeorgeHategan/sector-rotation/GITHUB_ACTIONS_SETUP.md

 1. ✅ Checks if the US stock market is currently open
 2. 📊 If open, runs `sector_rotation_scanner.py`
+3. 🤖 Runs `ai_market_analysis.py` (if OPENAI_API_KEY is set)
-3. 📈 Generates charts and heatmaps
+4. 📈 Generates charts and heatmaps
-4. 📝 Updates `docs/latest_data.json` with new data
+5. 📝 Updates `docs/latest_data.json` with new data and AI analysis
-5. 🚀 Commits and pushes changes to GitHub
+6. 🚀 Commits and pushes changes to GitHub
-6. 🌐 GitHub Pages automatically publishes the updated dashboard
+7. 🌐 GitHub Pages automatically publishes the updated dashboard

 ### Manual Trigger